 Vince Cable

-Media appearances and a book deal had reportedly increased the former Lib Dem deputy leader’s earnings to a tidy £192,000 on top of his annual MP's salary of £65,738.
+Media appearances and a book deal had reportedly increased the former Lib Dem leader's earnings to a tidy £192,000 on top of his annual MP's salary.

-If your turnover exceeds the VAT registration threshold (£73,000 at the time) the rules state that you must register within 30 days.
+If your turnover exceeds the VAT registration threshold (which is £90,000 as of April 2024), the rules state that you must register within 30 days.
+At the time of Cable's error, the threshold was £73,000.

 Cable was billed for a figure of "less than £15,000" and was let off with a penalty of £500, reduced from £1,000.
 His spokeswoman said in a statement: "All Vince's tax affairs are above board, and he went out of his way to settle this quickly."